jaksg82/netDxf/README.md

 # netDxf
-netDxf 2.0.3 Copyright(C) 2009-2017 Daniel Carvajal, Licensed under LGPL
+Porting to .NET Standard 2.0 made by Simone Giacomoni. netDxf 2.0.3 Copyright(C) 2009-2017 Daniel Carvajal, Licensed under LGPL

 ## Description
 netDxf is a .net library programmed in C# to read and write AutoCAD dxf files.
 It supports AutoCad2000, AutoCad2004, AutoCad2007, AutoCad2010,  AutoCad2013, and AutoCad2018 dxf database versions, in both text and binary format.